 It's available in a number of colours and we've seen a couple of them.
 Word of warning: the glass is a massive fingerprint magnet.
 We spent every couple of minutes of both our hands-on times cleaning the smudges off with a microfibre cloth.

 Since our first hands on, Samsung changed the design slightly, which we have now updated this initial review to reflect.
 Most of the changes are hidden, or at best very subtle but they include elements like wrapping the protective film all the way around the screen, tucking it in to the bezel.

 Samsung has also strengthened the display panel itself with extra layers of flexible metal, and placed caps on either end of the hinges.
 You can read about all the changes in more detail in our separate feature.

 - 4.6-inch narrow HD+ display

 To answer the question on everyone's lips first: yes, there is a visible crease on the main 7.3-inch AMOLED screen inside.
-But the thing about that crease is that in our hour or two with it, it wasn't really noticeable at all when looking at it head on.
+But the thing about that crease is that in our time with the device, awe didn't think it was really noticeable at all when looking at it head on.
 Browsing the web, play games, watch videos, and you almost certainly won't see it.
 You only really catch it when looking at it from an angle, or looking at a plain white screen.

-What's great about this internal panel is that - like the Galaxy S10 and S10+ - it's compliant with HDR and HDR10+, so colours and contrast ratios are fantastic.
+What's great about this internal panel is that - like the Galaxy S10 and S10+ and the more recent Note 10 devices - it's compliant with HDR and HDR10+, so colours and contrast ratios are fantastic.
 Content looks really good on it.
 Its size and shape might make it a little impractical for some media forms; for example, videos have big bars on them.
 However, some games and apps - particularly Instagram - look fantastic on the big, square-ish panel.